SDU-SimulationFrameworkReviews/SimulationFrameworks/README.md

 # Javasim

 In order to run Javasim clone the repo and navigate to the javasim folder.

-Download the repo JavaSim from [This link](https://github.com/nmcl/JavaSim)  and put it inside the folder.
+Download the repo JavaSim from [This link](https://github.com/nmcl/JavaSim) and follow the instructions to build a jar file

+place the jar inside the folder "JavaSim".
 Build the maven project and run the application